 - Rental increases.
 Landlords are not limited in how much they raise rent but they must first give tenants 30 days’ advance notice.

 - Rent-related fees.
 There are no limits on late fee charges, as long as they are explicitly included in the lease agreements.
 There is a $40 returned check fee limit.

 Housing Discrimination in North Dakota

-- Refusing to rent, sell, or negotiate housing after the receipt of a bona fide offer
+- Refusing to rent or sell on a bona fide offer

-- Making representations about the characteristics of a neighborhood to encourage the sale or rental of property (blockbusting)
+- Representing the demographics of the neighborhood to encourage the sale or rental of a property

 Additional Landlord Tenant Regulations in North Dakota

 Landlord Right to Entry in North Dakota

 Landlords are required to give “reasonable” notice before entering a property though the law does not specify a minimum timeframe.
 Landlords and tenants can agree on entry notification policies in the lease.
 Landlords do not need to give notice to enter in the case of emergencies.